 Even if the pre foreclosure information you’re accessing is accurate, that may not always mean that it’s up-to-date.
 And it certainly may not be easy to find.

 When it comes to using that information as an opportunity for investment or refinance, then to get in touch with the owner, the freshness of the information becomes imperative.

-Reonomy Pre Foreclosure Property Search
+Reonomy Pre Foreclosure Property Intelligence

 When running a property search on Reonomy, in the Debt tab of the platform, there are filters that can be added to find multifamily, land, and any other commercial asset that is currently in pre foreclosure.